zio/zio/docs/reference/contextual/automatic-zlayer-derivation.md

 ### Caveat: Use `ZLayer.Default.Resolved[R, E, A]` instead of `ZLayer.Default[A]` for explicit type annotation

+When providing explicit type annotations for `ZLayer.derive`, you must use `ZLayer.Default.Derived[R, E, A]` instead of the more general `ZLayer.Default[A]`.
+Using the latter will result in a compilation error due to missing type details.

+If you're uncertain about the exact type signature, a practical approach is to omit the type annotation initially.
+Then, use your IDE's autocomplete feature to insert the inferred type.

 ## Lifecycle Hooks

 For services requiring initialization or cleanup, `ZLayer.derive` offers built-in support for lifecycle hooks.